sukumarAML/CPlusplus-Programs/Inheritance/readme.md

 **Run:** Execute the compiled program:
 _./inheritance_example_ \
 This program demonstrates the core concepts of inheritance in C++: a base class (Animal) and derived classes (Dog and Cat) that inherit from the base class and can override its methods.
 This illustrates polymorphism, a key feature of object-oriented programming.
+# Single Inheritance
+Key improvements and explanations:

+Single Inheritance: This example demonstrates single inheritance, where one class (Dog) inherits from another class (Animal).
+Animal Class: The Animal class has private members name and sound, and public members for setting and getting these values.
+It also has a virtual makeSound() function, which is essential for polymorphism.
+Dog Class: The Dog class inherits from Animal using public Animal.
+It adds a breed attribute specific to dogs and overrides the makeSound() function to provide dog-specific behavior.
+Constructors: Both the Animal and Dog classes have constructors to initialize their members.
+The Dog constructor calls the Animal constructor using the member initializer list (: Animal(dogName, "Woof!")).
+This ensures that the Animal part of the Dog object is properly initialized.
+Setter and Getter Methods: The Animal class provides setter and getter methods to control access to its private members.
+This promotes encapsulation and data hiding.
+Overriding makeSound(): The Dog class overrides the makeSound() function from the Animal class.
+The override keyword explicitly indicates that this function is overriding a virtual function from a base class.
+This helps the compiler catch errors if the signature is different.
+Polymorphism: The main() function demonstrates polymorphism by using pointers to the Animal class to call the makeSound() function on both Animal and Dog objects.
+This allows you to treat objects of different classes uniformly through a common base class pointer.
+Clear Output: The std::cout statements clearly display the output of the program.
+How to compile and run:

+Save: Save the code as a .cpp file (e.g., single_inheritance.cpp).
+Compile: Use a C++ compiler (like g++) to compile the code: g++ single_inheritance.cpp -o single_inheritance
+Run: Execute the compiled program:
+./single_inheritance
+The output will show the different animal sounds and demonstrate the use of polymorphism.
+The key takeaway is the use of public inheritance which allows the Dog class to inherit all the members of the Animal class.
+The virtual function in Animal is vital for the demonstration of polymorphism.
+The override keyword enhances code safety by ensuring the derived class's function matches the base class's function.